sumitst05/Tic_Tac_Toe_cpp/README.md

 # Tic_Tac_Toe_cpp

-A Tic Tac Toe game made in C++.
+This is a simple command-line Tic Tac Toe game written in C++.
-Consists Single/Multi Player options.
+- Has Single & Multi Player options.
-Can select different characters as Marker in Multi-Player option.
+- Can select different characters as Marker in Multi-Player option.
-Includes Invalid-Input flags (Program won't fall in an infinite loop if character is entered in buffer whe asked for integer or vice-cersa)
+- Includes Invalid-Input flags (Program won't fall in an infinite loop if character is entered in buffer whe asked for integer or vice-cersa)

+## Installation

+1. Clone the repository
+2. Compile the code using g++

+## How To Play

+- Start the game
+- Select [S]ingle / [M]ulti-Player option.
+  - Single Player:
+    - Take turns ans play with the computer (Computer is really dumb 😅)
+  - Multi Player:
+    - Select the marker for each player
+    - Take turns entering moves by typing numers from 1 to 9 to place your symbol (X or O) there.

+## Contributing

+If you find a bug or have an idea for a new feature, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE)